A sale in the series

 +44 (0) 1765 688940

 Previous highlights are illustrated below.
-These are provided in order to demonstrate some of the range of art, artworks and furniture sold through our auctions and their diversity re cultures and historical periods.
+These are provided in order to demonstrate some of the range of art, artworks and furniture sold through our auctions and their diversity regarding cultures and historical periods.
 Quality and rarity are communicated within our catalogue descriptions and estimates are included to provide an indication of value range.

 William and Mary English Delftware Octagonal Plate